Bio

 On the educational front, over the last 25 years Ian has presented a wide array of educational programs to more than 60,000 students in the San Francisco Bay Area through organizations such as the San Francisco Symphony (Adventures in Music Program), the Marin Arts Council, Youth in Arts, Young Imaginations, Young Audiences of the Bay Area and Bread & Roses.
 Whether presenting educational assemblies on world percussion, master classes to smaller groups or customized Jazz and world music appreciation curricula in schools, Ian is always eager to share his wisdom, passion, enthusiasm and knowledge in any educational environment.

-In recent years, Ian has offered Adventures in Global Fusion Music, an educational program designed to open up the minds and hearts of students to the diverse music cultures from around the globe.
+In recent years, Ian has offered educational programs designed to open up the minds and hearts of students to the diverse music cultures from around the globe.
 Utilizing a custom-tailored approach to every unique environment, Ian incorporates a variety of teaching formats, including school assemblies, lecture/demonstrations, workshops and residencies (for performing ensembles and music appreciation classes), so that students can gain valuable insights into the instruments, traditions and cultural contexts that form the backbone of world music and Jazz.

 In music appreciation classes, Ian surveys indigenous music cultures from around the globe, from China to Afghanistan to Senegal to Uruguay and everywhere in between.
 Ian also traverses the history of Jazz from its inception through current trends.
 Jazz pioneers such as Louis Armstrong, Duke Ellington, Charlie Parker, John Coltrane, Thelonious Monk and others are examined in depth with the goal of demystifying the evolution of this truly American musical form.
 Underlying all presentations is a message of respect for all cultures and tolerance for different belief systems.